and what do you know about love letters?

-Right now, I am telling stories as an education reporter at The Villages Daily Sun.
-I have previously held positions as community, general assignment and political reporters and senior copy editor.
+Right now, I am facilitating storytelling as an associate managing editor at The Villages Daily Sun.
+I have previously held positions as education, community and political reporters and senior copy editor.

 At The Daily Sun, I have covered local representatives, legislative sessions, U.S. senators, governors, the secretary of state and the president.
 I also have produced investigative reporting on rural poverty, covered hurricanes and localized a global pandemic.
 And, yes, I've written about a dog wedding or two in there as well.
 I tell any and all stories for my community.

 I take as many opportunities as are available to stretch beyond my usual pieces and abilities.
-When I'm not working, I'm writing fictional short stories, studying for my master's courses in business journalism or preparing a speech for my next Toastmasters meeting.
+When I'm not working, I'm writing fictional short stories, volunteering at the local animal shelter or preparing a speech for my next Toastmasters meeting.